tsunami416604/azure-docs.hu-hu/articles/sql-database/sql-database-elastic-convert-to-use-elastic-tools.md

     # for the new or existing database that should be used for storing
     # tenant-database mapping information.

-### <a name="to-retrieve-the-shard-map-manager"></a>A szilánkleképezés-kezelővel lekéréséhez
+### <a name="to-retrieve-the-shard-map-manager"></a>A szegmens Térkép kezelőjének beolvasása
-A létrehozás után a szilánkleképezés-kezelővel ezzel a parancsmaggal kérheti le.
-Ez a lépés akkor szükséges, minden alkalommal kell használnia a ShardMapManager objektum.
+A létrehozást követően lekérheti a szegmens Map Managert ezzel a parancsmaggal.
+Erre a lépésre minden alkalommal szükség van, amikor a ShardMapManager objektumot kell használnia.

     # Try to get a reference to the Shard Map Manager
     $ShardMapManager = Get-ShardMapManager -UserName '<user_name>'